Alien Registration Number

 Alien Registration Number, Where Do I Find My Alien Registration Number?

-What Do I Use My Alien Registration Number For?
+What Does the Government Use My Alien Registration Number For?

-You may be wondering “What is my alien registration number actually used for?”
 Your A-Number functions similarly to a U.S. citizen and permanent resident’s social security number.
 It’s the number assigned specifically to you as a form of identification.
-Your alien registration number is also used by the government in many other ways, including:
+Your alien registration number is also used by the government in many other ways, including but not limited to:

-• Identifying the number of resident immigrants who are in the United States
+• Identifying the number of resident immigrants in the United States

-• Keeping and accessing your immigration records and other legal or illegal activities
+• Accessing your immigration records and other legal history

 At its most basic function, your A-Number is used as your main form of identification.